 By offering instruments for improved efficiency, transparency, and communication, technology may increase confidence.
 Platforms that allow for real-time tracking, data sharing, and collaborative planning make the supply chain more transparent and predictable.
 Here, live package tracking facilities stand out.
 North America held the largest market, with a share of 38.5% of the global industry in 2023.

-When stakeholders have access to accurate and timely information, it reduces uncertainty and builds confidence in the supply chain processes.
-Technology also helps maintain records and accountability, further enhancing trust.
+When stakeholders have access to accurate and timely information, it reduces uncertainty and builds confidence in supply chain processes.
+Technology also helps maintain records and accountability, further reinforcing trust.

 Monitoring and Evaluating Trust

-Frequent monitoring and assessment of trust levels aid in pinpointing areas in need of development and strengthen constructive behavior.
+Regular monitoring and evaluation of trust levels help identify areas that need improvement and reinforce positive behaviors.
 This involves:

 - Gathering feedback from all stakeholders